Jazz Chisholm Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.
+- The Yankees' 3.98 team ERA ranks 11th among all MLB pitching staffs.

-- The Yankees rank 21st in baseball in home runs surrendered (143 total, 1.2 per game).
+- Yankees pitchers combine to surrender 144 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Vasquez will take the mound to start for the Yankees, his first this season.

 © 2023 Data Skrive.
 All rights reserved.